-The same elevation shall be separated by 2 lots on the same side of the street (XOAX) and will not be permitted directly across the street.
+The same elevation shall be separated by 2 lots on the same side of the street (XOAX) and will not be permitted directly across the street unless significant changes have been made to the house style, roof pitch and exterior materials to the satisfaction of the Architectural Consultant.
 To be considered different, an alternate elevation must reflect substantial modifications.
+It is recommended that the same or similar model should have at least one lot between proposed homes to provide a varied streetscape.
 Repetitive use of elevations, this includes front elevations as well as high visibility rear elevations will be monitored to ensure interesting streetscapes.